NestJS Typescript: The Ultimate Guide (2022)

 Data Access Layer

-The data access layer takes care and provides logic to access data stored in persistent storage of some kind.
+The data access layer takes care of and provides logic to access data stored in persistent storage of some kind.

 Here is an example of an Entity-centric definition type: